U.S. bans imports of solar panel material from Chinese company

 Foreign governments and human rights activists say it has been a force in the crackdown and surveillance of Uyghurs in the region, running some detention camps.
 The U.S. Treasury Department last year sanctioned XPCC for “serious rights abuses against ethnic minorities.”

-Reporting by Karen Freifeld, David Shepardson, Michael Martina and David Brunnstrom; Editing by Howard Goller and Lisa Shumaker
+Reporting by Karen Freifeld, David Shepardson, Michael Martina and David Brunnstrom; Additional reporting by Emily Chow in Shanghai and Shivani Singh in Beijing; Editing by Howard Goller, Lisa Shumaker and Richard Pullin

 Our Standards: The Thomson Reuters Trust Principles.